 Otay Mesa's Prime Industrial lands are established based on the General Plan criteria identified in Appendix C, EP-1 and shown in Figure 5-2.
 Lands identified as Prime Industrial in Otay Mesa are designated industrial, maintain zoning restrictive to industrial uses, and are feasible for industrial development.
-These areas include land designated International Business and Trade, Light Industrial, and Heavy Industrial.
-For a more detailed definition and description of the industrials use designations, see Table 2-3 and Section 2.4 in the Land Element.
+These areas include land designated International Business and Trade (IBT), Light Industrial, and Heavy Industrial.
+For a more detailed definition and description of the industrials use designations, see Table 2-3 and Section 2.4 in the Land Use Element.

 There are some industrial lands not identified as Prime Industrial in Otay Mesa.
 Business Park-designated lands are not designated prime industrial because they are adjacent to sensitive receptors, including residential, park and school sites.
 The Cross Border Facility is allowed on land designated IBT as an institutional use with a commercial component.
-Also not designated prime industrial are lands designated heavy industrial along the eastern and western edges of Brown Field within the Airport Influence Area which limits uses to those that are compatible with airport overflight operations.
+In addition, lands designated as heavy industrial along the eastern and western edges of Brown Field, within the Airport Influence Area, limit uses to those that are compatible with airport overflight operations.